-A change for this series was the opportunity to deliver the audio files on a composite, non-encrypted USB pen drive.
+This was the second year in which the opportunity to deliver the files on a composite, nonencrypted USB was available.
 Many centres submitted their audio tracks in this way and the work was easy to access for moderators.
 Some centres submitted Audio CDs and this continues to be acceptable.

-Additionally, a number of centres submitted Candidate record forms and scores on USB which is acceptable.
-However, please check that any pdf files do not need to be rotated.
+An increasing number of centres submitted candidate record forms and scores on USB which is acceptable.
+However, please check that any pdf files do not need to be rotated and all files are clearly labelled.

-The most frequent problems were:
+The main problems were:

-- Centres did not include a Centre Declaration Sheet (CDS) - The USB/CD were not labelled with the Candidate names and Candidate numbers, or some students work was missing - The USB was encrypted - The Candidate record forms were not signed by the teacher and the student - The mark entered on centre marks submission was different to the mark written on the CRF
+- Centres did not include a Centre Declaration Sheet (CDS). - The USB/CD were not labelled with the candidate names and candidate numbers, or some. students work was missing. - The USB was encrypted. - The candidate record forms were not signed by the teacher and the student. - The candidate record forms did not provide information regarding the part performed by the student (particularly in the ensemble performances). - The mark entered on centre marks submission was different to the mark written on the CRF. - Incorrect addition on the CRF resulting in the incorrect mark being entered on the centre marks submission.